ucdrstdenis/ECS150-Project2/README.md

 For timer_handler, we can force the currently running thread to yield in order for another thread to be scheduled instead by calling uthread_yield().

+If the outputs for test 1-5 are the same while running preempt.c with our modifications, then we know our function implementations were successful, which they were.